Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 /* log : box : 3,4,9,5 */
 ```

-Vector adapter `cornerLeft` is used to change the value of the first apex of the box.
+Vector adapter `cornerLeft` is used to change the value of the first vertix of the box.

 Routines for the access to the components of the models take vectors in any form, including vector adapters.